 Schedule a qualified Gas Safe registered engineer at a time convenient for you and receive your Gas Safety Certificate (CP12).

 What is a Gas Safety Certificate?

-A Gas Safety Certificate also referred to as a landlord's gas safety record or a CP12, is a routine inspection which is required by law to be held for all rental accommodation in the UK where fuel burning appliances are present.
-The Gas Safe Registered engineer will check the gas appliances on the premises to make sure that they are safe and protected against gas or carbon monoxide leaks.
+Mandatory for all rental properties with fuel-burning appliances, a Gas Safety Certificate, also known as a landlord’s gas safety record or CP12, certifies that a property’s gas appliances have been inspected as required under UK law.
+To obtain the certificate, you must hire a Gas Safe Registered engineer to inspect the property’s gas appliances to ensure they are safe to use and are not potential sources of gas or carbon monoxide leaks.
 He will check that the appliances are working properly as well as checking for the following:

 - Gas appliances are on the right setting and burning properly with the correct operating pressure